 There is a problem identifying the right stopper as all stoppers look the same so it’s easy to assume they all fit the same.
 Best to think of it like car tyres, they all look the same but you couldn’t put a Focus tyre on a motorbike.
-Each manufacturer makes to a specific and exact size, the replacement must match to create a lasting water tightseal.
+Each manufacturer makes to a specific and exact size, the replacement must match to create a lasting watertight seal.
 It’s the lasting seal that is important as you can buy a stopper that is a near fit and it will plug the hole.
 But after time and use that near fit will wear and force uneven thread causing either a crack to the neck or broken seal which will inevitably lead to a leaking bottle.

 Years ago when only a few manufactures produced locally it was easier to buy the rubber seal and replace just that part.
 With improved production techniques and new patents these simple rubber seals have become more sophisticated.
 Most are now an integral part of the stopper, it’s not just a plug to stop water but a solid and sturdy custom stopper.
-These improvements have evolved over the years to offer the best and most secure hot water bottles ever made.
+These improvements have evolved over the years to offer the best and most secure hot water bottle ever made.
 Each manufacture will have their own moulds, designs and often patents that are protected.
 Getting a replacement part is not so easy, it must be like for like.

 When replacing a stopper it’s worth having a good look at the bottle and its age.
 Stoppers will last the life of the hot water bottle.
 If the stopper is worn or the rubber has perished there is very good chance the same has happened to the bottle.
 Take a few minutes to inspect, first look at the general condition, look for wear patterns, creases, cracks and feel if the bottle is thin in areas especially around the belly.
-Hot water bottles wear out from the inside out, rubber is a natural ingredient and will over time perish.
+A hot water bottle will wear out from the inside out, rubber is a natural ingredient and will over time perish.
 Average age is 3 years, if you have owned it for 3 years and over and the stopper has failed the bottle will not be long after.
 It’s not worth taking a risk on something that has to carry hot water and may be used in a bed, next to delicate skin and could fail at any time.
-Invest in a decent well-made product that has a British Standard mark, latest is BS1970:2012 and read the safety information.
+Invest in a decent well-made hot water bottle that has a British Standard mark, latest is BS1970:2012 and read the safety information.

 If you have just lost a stopper there is help, reputable suppliers will hold stocks of spare stoppers and be able to supply.